BJMdotNET/pr1nc3/topics/spotify/index.md

 ----

- - [**"They're one of Minnesota's most-streamed music acts – and you probably haven't heard of them -- Straight out of New Prague, piano duo the O'Neill Brothers have rolled with the times to become unlikely stars of digital streaming."**](http://www.startribune.com/they-re-one-of-minnesota-s-most-streamed-music-acts-and-you-probably-haven-t-heard-of-them/564655012/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 9 November 2019 about Apple Music, Spotify ([mirror](https://web.archive.org/web/*/http://www.startribune.com/they-re-one-of-minnesota-s-most-streamed-music-acts-and-you-probably-haven-t-heard-of-them/564655012/))
+ - [**"They're one of Minnesota's most-streamed music acts – and you probably haven't heard of them -- Straight out of New Prague, piano duo the O'Neill Brothers have rolled with the times to become unlikely stars of digital streaming."**](http://www.startribune.com/they-re-one-of-minnesota-s-most-streamed-music-acts-and-you-probably-haven-t-heard-of-them/564655012/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 9 November 2019 about Apple Music, Spotify ([mirror](https://web.archive.org/web/*/http://www.startribune.com/they-re-one-of-minnesota-s-most-streamed-music-acts-and-you-probably-haven-t-heard-of-them/564655012/))

 ----

- - [**"3 secrets to the O'Neill Brothers' streaming success -- How the piano-playing siblings have racked up big numbers via Spotify and other digital music sites."**](http://www.startribune.com/tips-for-success-on-streaming-media/564657862/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 8 November 2019 about Spotify ([mirror](https://web.archive.org/web/*/http://www.startribune.com/tips-for-success-on-streaming-media/564657862/))
+ - [**"3 secrets to the O'Neill Brothers' streaming success -- How the piano-playing siblings have racked up big numbers via Spotify and other digital music sites."**](http://www.startribune.com/tips-for-success-on-streaming-media/564657862/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 8 November 2019 about Spotify ([mirror](https://web.archive.org/web/*/http://www.startribune.com/tips-for-success-on-streaming-media/564657862/))

 ----